ironbay/riptide/docs/web/src/markdown/overview.md

 Traditional frameworks require you to think about your data as objects in your application, relational tables in your database, events in your message queue and all the transformations to go from one to another.

-Riptide represents all of your data as one big tree no matter where you are.
+Riptide represents all of your data as one big tree no matter where you are: server, client or database

 ```json
 {